-Early identification is vital.
-The class teacher will inform their Phase Leader or the SENCO of any concerns they have about a child's needs and/or development.
+- Early identification is vital.
+The class teacher will inform their Phase Leader or the SENDCO of any concerns they have about a child's needs and/or development.
 These will be discussed during Pupil Progress meetings.
-Parents must also be informed at the earliest opportunity to alert them to concerns and enlist their active help and participation.

-With early intervention in mind, the SENCO and Phase 1 Lead meet regularly to discuss children in the Early Years who have already been identified as having SEND or are causing concern.
-They discuss progress and plan which children require additional support, external agencies or additional funding.
-There is also an extra layer of recording for those children where it is felt that they may 'catch-up' within a couple of terms of support within the setting.
-Reasonable adjustments and support are noted down and the impact monitored.
-These children may move to having a more formal SEN Support Plan put in place or, if enough progress is seen and where the gap has been closed, children may move to being supported through Quality First Teaching alone.

-The class teacher and SLT will assess and monitor the children's progress in line with existing school practices.

-The SENCO will work closely with parents and teachers to plan an appropriate programme of reasonable adjustments, differentiation and targeted intervention.
-Class Teachers and Teaching Assistants keep records of any interventions and track progress from a baseline assessment.
-This information then informs SEN Support Plans and a central record of intervention impact is kept by the SENCO.
-Each term relevant changes are made to individual provision through the Review aspect of the SEN process.
-This is carried out by class teachers, parents, pupils (where appropriate) and any support staff involved with the pupil.
+Parents must also be informed at the earliest opportunity to alert them to concerns and enlist their active help and participation. - With early intervention in mind, the SENDCO and Phase 1 Lead meet regularly (every 2 weeks) to discuss children in the Early Years who have already been identified as having SENDD or are causing concern.
+They discuss progress and plan which children require additional support, external agencies or additional funding. - The class teacher and SLT will assess and monitor the children's progress in line with existing school practices. - The SENDCO and teaching staff will work closely with parents to plan appropriate reasonable adjustments, differentiation and targeted intervention. - Class Teachers and Teaching Assistants keep records of any interventions and track progress from a baseline assessment.
+This information then informs SEND Support Plans and a central record of intervention impact is kept by the SENDCO.
+Each term relevant changes are made to individual provision through the Review aspect of the SEND process. - Children are also assessed using PIRA (reading) and PUMA (maths) in order to gauge their working age and plan accordingly.
+Results for all children are reported, tracked and monitored by the class teacher and SLT.

-Children are also assessed using PIRA (reading) and PUMA (maths) in order to gauge their working age and plan accordingly.
-Results for all children are reported, tracked and monitored by the class teacher and SLT The SENCO monitors the results for SEN children via class records and creates progress venn diagrams (RWM combined) as it is understood that children with SEND will, most likely, be working below ARE but should still make progress from their individual starting points.
+- CAT4 is used each Spring to provide a cognitive overview of children from year 2-6 and to ascertain areas of strength and areas of support. - Staff monitor the progress of SEND children via class records and creates progress venn diagrams (RWM combined) as it is understood that children with SEND will, most likely, be working below ARE but should still make progress from their individual starting points.